 The post-launch plan.
 How to get the first traction?

 When you are ready to launch your awesome product, it’s time to attract the first customers.
 Hopefully, you got your branding aspects covered with a distinctive logo, tone of voice, website design, and social media presence.
 In your marketing strategy, you can combine organic and paid ways to promote your product.
 Make sure to let everyone know about your startup at websites like ProductHunt, HackerNews, and BetaList.

 Reaching out to influencers of your industry or community is a must, to add to your presence on the internet.
-Keep in mind, that email marketing is still one of the most powerful tools that will help you to get traction.
 Partner up with other similar brands, host events to meet your customers, test different advertisement approaches, and dare to think outside the box!

 What makes a good minimum viable product?